-The City of San Jose and the Black Alliance for Just Immigration are leading a challenge to President Trump’s attempt to exclude undocumented immigrants from the state-population totals that are produced by the 2020 Census and used for apportioning seats in the U.S. House of Representatives and votes in the Electoral College.
-The plaintiffs argue that a July 21, 2020 White House memorandum directing the Commerce Secretary to report data on undocumented immigrants to President Trump violates the U.S. Constitution and the federal Census Act.
+The City of San Jose and the Black Alliance for Just Immigration challenged President Trump’s attempt to exclude undocumented immigrants from the state-population totals that are produced by the 2020 Census and used for apportioning seats in the U.S. House of Representatives and votes in the Electoral College.
+The plaintiffs argued that a July 21, 2020 White House memorandum directing the Commerce Secretary to report data on undocumented immigrants to President Trump violated the U.S. Constitution and the federal Census Act.

-The plaintiffs contend that the President’s July 21, 2020 memorandum on excluding undocumented immigrants from the state-population totals used to calculate the state apportionments violates constitutional and statutory requirements that the President include all persons in the congressional apportionment base, irrespective of citizenship or immigration status.
-The plaintiffs also contend that the memorandum violates the constitutional right to equal protection because it is motivated “by an intent to discriminate against Black and Latino people (generally, and, in particular, Black and Latino immigrants).”
+The plaintiffs contended that the President’s July 21, 2020 memorandum on excluding undocumented immigrants from the state-population totals used to calculate the state apportionments violated constitutional and statutory requirements that the President include all persons in the congressional apportionment base, irrespective of citizenship or immigration status.
+The plaintiffs also contended that the memorandum violated the constitutional right to equal protection because it was motivated “by an intent to discriminate against Black and Latino people (generally, and, in particular, Black and Latino immigrants).”

-The plaintiffs are asking the court to declare that the exclusion of undocumented immigrants from congressional apportionment violates the Constitution and federal law.
-The plaintiffs are also asking the court to bar the Commerce Department and the Census Bureau from acting in any capacity to exclude undocumented persons from the apportionment base and to prevent the Clerk of the House from transmitting any apportionments to the states that exclude undocumented persons from the apportionment base.
+The plaintiffs asked the court to declare that the exclusion of undocumented immigrants from congressional apportionment violates the Constitution and federal law.
+The plaintiffs also asked the court to bar the Commerce Department and the Census Bureau from acting in any capacity to exclude undocumented persons from the apportionment base and to prevent the Clerk of the House from transmitting any apportionments to the states that exclude undocumented persons from the apportionment base.